Physics with Quantum Technologies BSc (Hons) or MPhys – 2020 entry

 Optional modules for Year 4 (Semester 2) - FHEQ Level 7

-Students choose three of the Semester 2 options
+Students choose two of the Semester 2 options

 Timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday–Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
 Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the course administrators.
 View our Timetabling Policy (PDF).

 Your course will consist of a stimulating combination of lectures, laboratory work, tutorials, practical exercises and computational classes.
 There will be assigned coursework, problem solving and projects.

 Experimental and computational exercises, completed in the teaching laboratory, are designed to complement and aid the learning of concepts taught in lectures.

 You’ll learn from scientists engaged in the forefront of quantum technology research, and have the opportunity to work in Surrey’s innovative quantum technology labs.